Dr. Vance A. Raham, MD

 Ian Henyon, MS

 Ian has been involved with the treatment of addiction since 2008, when he began his career at Prescott House, an extended-care treatment center for men.
 As a Primary Therapist, he was involved in the treatment of addictions involving substances, sex and love, compulsive gambling, and gaming/internet.
 Ian’s experience also includes treatment of psychiatric illness such as mood, anxiety, and personality disorders, conditions resulting from trauma and abuse, as well as eating disorders and codependency.
-Prior to becoming Program Director at ALANA, he was a Case Manager at Ridgeview Institute’s Young Adult program where he was responsible for treating males and females struggling with psychiatric illness and addiction.
+Prior to starting at ALANA, he was a Case Manager at Ridgeview Institute’s Young Adult program where he was responsible for treating males and females struggling with psychiatric illness and addiction.
 Ian approaches working with clients from a foundation of psychodynamic theory, attachment, and neurobiology with the conviction that all people are capable of healing and thriving in their lives.
 Ian obtained a Master’s of Science degree in Clinical Mental Health and Addiction Counseling from Prescott College.

 To contact Ian directly please email him at: Ian@alanarecovery.com

 Amanda Marks, LPC, CPCS